Parian ware: Hand crafting

-Parian could also be hand-crafted rather than the usual moulding, the production of a rose by an artisan is described in 1859, though it is not clear if this is in Minton's factory or Copeland's.
+Parian could also be hand-crafted rather than the usual moulding; the production of a rose by an artisan is described in 1859, though it is not clear if this is in Minton's factory or Copeland's.

 Composition

-Parian has a more vitrified finish than porcelain due to the use if a significant amount of frit.
+Parian has a more vitrified finish than porcelain due to the use of a significant amount of frit.

 Uses

 Parian ware was utilised mainly for busts and figurines, and occasionally for dishes and small vases, such as might be carved from marble.
 In 1845, as part of a concerted effort to raise public taste and improve manufactures, the Art Union of London commissioned Copeland to make a series of figures after works by leading contemporary sculptors.
 Mintons and Wedgwood produced similar wares, also known as "statuary porcelain".
 Parian was initially used for relatively high quality work, but later was produced by a great number of manufacturers and considerably lost its cachet.
 Parian is still being made by Belleek Pottery in County Fermanagh, Northern Ireland.